Son1c-sound/SockVibes-online-shop/README.md

 ## 🗃️ Database

-- **PostgreSQL**: Managed via [Supabase](https://supabase.com/), it stores all data related to products, inventory, and transactions.
+- **PostgreSQL**:  stores all data related to products, inventory, and transactions.
-- **Node.js API**: Facilitates communication between the frontend and the PostgreSQL database, handling CRUD operations seamlessly.
+- **Node.js API**: Facilitates communication between the frontend and the PostgreSQL database.

 ## 🎨 UI/UX